-Sex therapist and author Dr. Amie Harwick, 38, died on Saturday after police found her gravely injured outside her Hollywood Hills home.
-On Tuesday, the Los Angeles County coroner’s office released a report declaring the cause of death a homicide; they also said she had fallen from a third-story balcony.
-The news is making headlines not only because Harwick used to date Price Is Right host Drew Carey but because of tragic, frustrating details surrounding her murder: Harwick had reportedly filed two restraining orders against ex-boyfriend Gareth Pursehouse, 41, the most recent of which had only just expired.
+Sex therapist and author Dr. Amie Harwick, 38, died on February 15 after police found her gravely injured outside her Hollywood Hills home.
+On February 18, the Los Angeles County coroner’s office released a report declaring the cause of death a homicide; they also said she had fallen from a third-story balcony.
+The news made headlines not only because Harwick used to date Price Is Right host Drew Carey but because of tragic, frustrating details surrounding her murder: Harwick had reportedly filed two restraining orders against ex-boyfriend Gareth Pursehouse, 41, the most recent of which had only just expired.
 Friends report that a chance encounter between Pursehouse and Harwick at a party in January may have set the violence against Harwick in motion.
 And now court documents unearthed from the restraining order filed by Harwick show that she suffered horrific abuse at the hands of Pursehouse.

 Here’s everything we know about what happened to Amie Harwick.

 Amie Harwick was a former model and licensed therapist

 According to her website, Harwick, a former Playboy model, held a B.A. in psychology from California Polytechnic University and a M.F.A. in clinical psychology (with an emphasis on marriage and family therapy) from Pepperdine University in Malibu.
 She worked with clients who suffered from a range of conditions, including “anxiety, depression, sexually exploited teenagers, juvenile sex offenders, children with trauma, court-mandated adults, divorce, sexual identity issues, chronic pain, sex addiction, bipolar disorder, displaced adolescents, and domestic violence,” it reads.
 She also wrote a book called The New Sex Bible for Women in 2014 and appeared in the 2015 documentary Addicted to Sexting.